 Insurance companies vary by company and specific plan.
 Dynamic seating is a rehabilitation product which many insurance carriers are not familiar with.
 Therefore you should contact a supplier who is familiar with your insurance requirements and can provide necessary documentation.

-Research has been done on dynamic seating and we have a literature review available on request.
+Research has been done on dynamic seating and we have a literature review available under Downloadable Information.
 More research is needed and Seating Dynamics is collecting case studies at this time.

 It is important to ensure the client can return to upright after activating the dynamic component.
 If not, the component resistance can be changed.
 If this is not adequate to return the client to upright, dynamic options may not be appropriate.